Nikon P900 vs Olympus E-M1

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the P900 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the P900 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the P900 and E-M1 can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what is the bottom line?
 Is the Nikon P900 better than the Olympus E-M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.